Steam turbine locomotive: United Kingdom

-Another locomotive was built by Beyer, Peacock & Company, using the Ljungström turbine by Fredrik Ljungström.
+Another locomotive was built by Beyer, Peacock and Company, using the Ljungström turbine by Fredrik Ljungström.
 Like one of Ljungström's early designs, the driving wheels were under the tender.
 Performance was disappointing, however, partly because of poor heating of the boiler.

-Another unit was rebuilt by the North British Locomotive Company.
-In its first incarnation (described below) it had an electrical transmission.
+The Reid-Ramsey locomotive (described below) was rebuilt by the North British Locomotive Company, replacing its electrical transmission with a direct drive from the turbine.
 Only a few tests were done before it was abandoned due to mechanical failures.